hijacksecurity/HijackSecurityBlog/_posts/2025-08-25-building-aicouncil-multi-agent-conversation-system.md

 ## Making These Agents Actually DO Stuff

 Now here's where I went a bit overboard (in a good way).
 I didn't want these agents to just talk - I wanted them to actually be able to DO things.
 So I integrated **Model Context Protocol (MCP)** servers, which basically gives each agent a toolkit of real capabilities.
-And here's the clever bit - if the fancy MCP tools aren't working, they gracefully fall back to basic command-line tools:
+And here's the clever bit - if the advanced MCP tools aren't working, they gracefully fall back to basic command-line tools:

 ```python
 class MCPClient: